Applying innovative Urban Planning and Land Management Strategies for Sustainable Food and Nutrition Security

 This course is organized with the support of the Dutch Ministry of Foreign Affairs and Nuffic.

 This course is intended for Orange Knowledge Programme (OKP)/Netherlands Fellowship Programme (NFP) alumni from any of the eligible countries: Kenya, Uganda, Rwanda, Ethiopia, Zambia, Congo and Mozambique.

 Alumni are allowed to invite colleagues, if well motivated and to a limited extent.
 This course is aimed at alumni whose current practice is related to the theme of the course.
 Female participation is strongly encouraged.
 The participants will be chosen based on their relevant professional backgrounds, strong motivation and high potential of the prolonged development impact of the training.

-Due to the current international travel restrictions and safety regulations, this course will take place through blended learning, meaning participants attend on site, while the teaching is done online by IHS.
+Due to the current international travel restrictions and safety regulations, this course will take place through blended learning, meaning participants attend half of the course online, while the other half takes place in person, on-site, in Tanzania.
 The course focuses on involving the marginalized in achieving sustainable food security.
 The marginalized in Sub-Saharan Africa are mostly women who are primarily small scale farmers.
 They are impacted the most and longest in terms of food insecurity.

 The module structure of the course allows the systematic building of knowledge.
-Each module calls for a different analysis and skill sets.
+Each module calls for different analysis and skillsets.

 Module 1: Food systems and sustainable food production